kata011605-glitch/Overcooked/README.md

 <img width="1133" height="862" alt="6b03a5677321cedc7f7587a191fbf7bd" src="https://github.com/user-attachments/assets/7423eb6d-8915-4e24-9751-f11851c9ed7a" />

+**Figure 4.** Victory screen displayed when all eight orders are completed before the timer runs out.

 <img width="1727" height="1279" alt="ac086343d5d05781d84274a1fc223510" src="https://github.com/user-attachments/assets/abb320ab-9391-4008-ba17-07b6ba108fb1" />

+**Figure 5.** Game-over screen displayed when the countdown timer reaches zero before all orders are completed.

 ### Controls
 The game is controlled using the Nexys board buttons and switches.

-- BTNU: move character up
+- `BTNU`: move character up
-- BTND: move character down
+- `BTND`: move character down
-- BTNL: move character left
+- `BTNL`: move character left
-- BTNR: move character right
+- `BTNR`: move character right
-- BTNC (btn0): action button for picking up, combining, serving, or discarding items
+- `BTNC` / `BTN0`: action button for picking up, combining, serving, or discarding items
-- Switch SW0: male charecter select on the right
+- `SW0`: male character select on the right
-- Switch SW1: female charecter select on the left
+- `SW1`: female character select on the left
-- Switch SW2: game start/game back to character selection after game over Toggling switch `SW0` selects the male character on the right side of the character selection screen.
-Toggling switch `SW1` selects the female character on the left side.
-Toggling switch SW2 starts the game after a character is selected.
-After the game ends, toggling SW2 returns the game back to the character selection screen.
+- `SW2`: game start/return to character selection after game over

+Toggling `SW0` selects the male character on the right side of the character selection screen.
+Toggling `SW1` selects the female character on the left side.
+Toggling `SW2` starts the game after a character is selected.
+After the game ends, toggling `SW2` returns the game back to the character selection screen.

 ### How to Play
 The player completes orders by picking up ingredients, combining them, and serving the finished food at the serving counter.
 The action button, `BTNC` / `BTN0`, is used to pick up items, combine ingredients, use stations, serve completed orders, or discard items at the trash.

 The basic combinations used in the game are shown below:

 <img width="800" height="597" alt="e605c7b19e3287fa088ac3727483ed2c" src="https://github.com/user-attachments/assets/4455dfc5-b1c1-4afb-9fe6-813a9a6a3631" />

+**Figure 6.** Food combination guide showing how ingredients are combined to create fries, intermediate burger items, and the final burger.
 For burger-related items, the ingredient order does not matter.
 For example, buns, cheese, and patty can still create the same final burger item even if the player picks up the ingredients in a different sequence.

 The chef must move near the correct station until the station border turns yellow, then press `BTNC` / `BTN0` to interact.
 Completed food items can be served at the counter if they match the current order card.

-### Required Hardware/Software
+## Required Hardware/Software
 - Digilent Nexys A7-100T FPGA Board
 - Micro USB Cable
 - VGA to HDMI Adapter